Package and Module Configuration in LWR on Node.js

 To add an LWC package as a dependency to your project is only slightly more complicated than the general case.

 LWC packages are Lightning web components that someone else created and made distributable for reuse.
-If you’re wondering about including an LWC package in your project, you can search the npm package registry for “LWC” or “Lightning Web Components” and discover what’s on offer.
+If you’re curious about including an LWC package in your project, search the npm package registry for “LWC” or “Lightning Web Components” and discover what’s on offer.
 If you're interested in distributing your own Lightning web components, check out Package and Distribute LWC OSS Components (video) or Distribute Your Component Using npm.

 As before, to add a package, you first add the dependency to your project using